 - Handles the ball to interfere with or stop a promising attack

-- Commits a foul which interferes with or stops a promising attack, except where the referee awards a penalty kick for an offense which was an attempt to play the ball
+- Commits a foul that interferes with or stops a promising attack, except where the referee awards a penalty kick for an offense that was an attempt to play the ball

 A Player Can Get More Than One Yellow Card